chronark/charon/README.md

 Discovery name: `charon.srv.filecache`

 Filecache is a basic cache that writes or reads bytes to and from the disk.
+The cache is mounted on the host as `./volumes/filecache` and can be backed up or modified by removing or adding files on the host machine.

 ### Gateway